markphillips100/gitops-connector/manifests/helm/README.md

   azdoOrgUrl: "https://dev.azure.com/myorg/MyProject"
 ```

-For this configuration to be used for processing a message from a gitop operator, setup the required Alert or Notification as follows:
+For this configuration to be used for processing a message from a gitop operator, setup the required Alert or Notification as follows.

-For ArgoCD Notifications:
+#### ArgoCD Notifications Setup
 ```
 data:
   trigger.sync-operation-status: |